 Massachusetts Department of Housing and Community Development

-Massachusetts Department of Housing and Community Development is a Public Housing Agency in Boston, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV), and Moving to Work programs.
-As of January 27th, 2020, Massachusetts Department of Housing and Community Development has 1 waiting lists that are open now or opening soon.
+Massachusetts Department of Housing and Community Development is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Moving to Work programs.
+As of June 22nd, 2021, Massachusetts Department of Housing and Community Development has 1 waiting lists that are open now or opening soon.

 Massachusetts Department of Housing and Community Development serves Massachusetts.